Chapter 5: Academic Information

 • The student has been granted permission from a faculty advisor to enroll at another college (advisor must sign Concurrent Enrollment Form)

-• Must receive written approval from DSO at International Student Services
+• Must receive written approval from a Designated School Official (DSO) at International Student Services

 • The student is making normal progress at Santa Clara and is not in danger of probation or disqualification